- When Is A Mountain Bike Not A MTB?

 The enduro bike was a natural growth out of the Trail bike.
 Riders who wanted more of an advantage on the downhill were clamoring for a beefier, less aggressive frame geometry and more suspension.

-The enduro bike was born and offers an excellent all-around bike for those terrains that involve a lot of downhill.
+The enduro was born and offers an excellent all-around ride for those terrains that involve a lot of downhill.
 However, the climbs are what will get you.
 The enduro bike has enough weight added that you are going to notice it on the climbs.

 The wheelbase is comically long and designed to maximize stability during those high-speed descents.
 Every aspect of this bike is designed for intensity.